-Moulay Hassan I died in 1894, and Sultan Moulay Abdelaziz succeeded him, reigning until 1907, the same year Moulay Hafid will take over.
-Following the assassination of some European citizens, the French occupied Casablanca, while France and Spain were already appointed as mandateries of the new state bank of Morocco at the Algeciras conference in 1906.
+Moulay Hassan I died in 1894, and Sultan Moulay Abdelaziz succeeded him, reigning until 1907, the same year Moulay Hafid took over.
+Following the assassination of some European citizens, the French occupied Casablanca in 1907, while France and Spain were already appointed as mandatories of the new state bank of Morocco at the Algeciras conference in 1906.

 In 1944, the Manifesto of Independence was proclaimed; three years later, His Majesty King Mohammed V made a historic speech in Tangier.
 During the next five years, the negotiations with France fell and, in 1952, the crisis between the authorities of the protectorate and the nationalists led to insurrectional movements, while the Sultan was deposed, then exiled, along with the whole royal family in Madagascar, in 1953.